 Question Answer If a fellowship program is unable to obtain Milestones assessments from the residency program of a fellow entering in a given year, will the program be cited for failing to obtain this information?
 If a program is able to document that the Milestones assessments were requested from the residency program director, the fellowship program will not be cited for non-compliance even if the residency program director does not provide the assessments.
 A new reporting feature is now available for fellowship programs within the Accreditation Data System (ADS) to provide fellowship program directors access to the final Milestones report for an active fellow's most recently completed residency program.
-[Common Program Requirement, Residency version: III.A.2.a); Common Program Requirement, Fellowship and One-Year Fellowship versions: III.A.1.]
-[Common Program Requirement, There are a few scenarios in which these reports may not be available, such as if the Residency version: III.A.2.a); Common resident completed residency in a program not accredited by the ACGME, if the resident Program Requirement, Fellowship and completed residency prior to the Milestones implementation, or if the resident's previous One-Year Fellowship versions: III.A.1.] experience could not be matched when entered into the program.
+Program Requirement, Fellowship and There are a few scenarios in which these reports may not be available, such as if the resident completed residency in a program not accredited by the ACGME, if the resident completed residency prior to the Milestones implementation, or if the resident's previous experience could not be matched when entered into the program.
 For those without Milestones reports, programs must contact the specialty program director from the fellow's most recent residency program to obtain the required information.
 This new reporting feature can be found in ADS by logging in and navigating to the program's "Reports" tab, and then selecting the "Residency Milestone Retrieval" option.